 If you want to do the trip in one day: make sure that you leave Nairobi in the very early morning, so that you are out of the city before rush hour!

 It will take you about 5 to 6 hours on the A109 to reach Samburu, 424 km from Nairobi.
 Here you branch off to the right (unfortunately, a KWS signboard indicating the route to Shimba Hills has been removed).

 From Samburu it will take an additional 3 hours for the remaining 120 km to Msambweni.
-Although tarmac has been promised for the near future, the first 70 km of the C106 towards Kinango and Kwale are still a (tolerable) dirt track; a 4x4 is advisable during rainy season.
+The first 70 km of the C106 towards Kinango and Kwale are still a (tolerable) dirt track, but asphalting has started in 2017.
+A 4x4 is advisable during rainy season.
 When freshly graded, the road looks like this:

 After 28 km you reach the fork of Vigurungani - please keep left.
 19 km further you drive into Kinango: turn left at the T-junction and shortly after to the right, then passing by the market place and a petrol station.